nim-lang/Nim/doc/manual.rst

 and its base type.
 Explicit type conversions from a distinct type to its base type and vice versa are allowed.
 See also ``distinctBase`` to get the reverse operation.

+A distinct type is an ordinal type if its base type is an ordinal type.

 Modelling currencies